 Introduction to 70% Ratings and Individual Unemployability

-If you received a Rating Decision within the last one year, you can appeal your 70 percent VA disability rating.
+If you received a Rating Decision within the last 12 months, you can appeal your 70 percent VA disability rating.
 Individual Unemployability benefits are a special section of VA law for veterans that cannot work from service-connected disabilities.
 Individual Unemployability benefits pay veterans the exact same amount as a 100% rating.
 However, veterans that obtain Individual Unemployability benefits do not have to receive a 100% rating to be eligible.

 Here are the first Individual Unemployability requirements you must meet:

 - Evidence of at least one service-connected disability AND